Dark Days for the Dark Knight1 of 12

-For this countdown however, we're focusing on comic book continuity... so with more misfortune possibly awaiting the Dark Knight, Newsarama is looking back at the worst things to ever happen to Batman.
+Dick is hardly the first member of the Batman family to suffer for their association to the Dark Knight ... so with more misfortune possibly in the wings, Newsarama is looking back at the worst things to ever happen to Batman.

 What resulted were some pretty messed up mind games, from a reappearance in "Hush" that floored Batman to some confrontations with Joker, Batman, Tim Drake and even Nightwing.
 Eventually, he became an ally of the Bat-heroes, but it was only after trying his best to get back at Bruce.